 Deaths from any cause were also similar in both groups, and the two groups had roughly the same number of strokes.
 But Evista users had significantly more fatal strokes (59 vs. 39) and potentially dangerous blood clots (103 vs. 71 events) than women taking placebo.

-Mosca points out that women taking the SERM also had a higher incidence of several nonlife- threatening, but troubling, side effects, including cramps.and leg
+Mosca points out that women taking the SERM also had a higher incidence of several nonlife- threatening, but troubling, side effects, including hot flashes and leg cramps.

 The RUTH trial results may serve to dampen the optimism that surrounded Evista following the release of another study three months ago.